jmcgill/cuter/slides/kml.markdown

 KML is an open XML format for representing geographic information, like markers, polygons, polylines and overlays.

-Lots of organizations publish interesting information in KML format.
+Many organisations publish interesting information in KML format.
 It's also a useful way to store and distribute information to other people.

 Many applications (including Google Earth) can display KML files.